pselm/signals/docs/Elm/Default.md

 Convert polar coordinates `{r, theta}` to Cartesian coordinates `{x, y}`.

-Note that the Elm version uses tuples ... it seemed like this was a good literals, Elm code using Tuples nees some modification in any event).
+Note that the Elm version uses tuples ... it seemed like this was a good candidate for records instead.
+(Since Purescript does not have tuple literals, Elm code using Tuples nees some modification in any event).

 If you want some more sophisticated handling of complex numbers, see